-Just in case you have not been instructed on how this pay structure works, the defense you choose for your claim does not get paid until they successfully award your injury claim with a policy settlement.
+In case you have not been instructed on how this pay structure works, the defense you choose for your claim does not get paid until they successfully award your injury claim with a policy settlement.

 Basics of Contingency Fees

 When a defendant has suffered injuries from an at-fault party, compensation can be paid to the injured party from any insurance company whose policy is involved in the claim.
-While these claims can typically take anywhere from 3 months to a year before settling out, the money paid out to the defendant, attorney and health specialists involved make it worth the while.
+While these claims can typically take anywhere from 3 months to a year before settling out, the money paid out to the defendant, attorney, and health specialists make it worth the while.

 Policies We Cover On A Contingency Basis

 Lawyers and clients use contingency fees to help clients afford legal services.
 When clients can’t pay for a lawyer by the hour or don’t want to pay by the hour, a contingency fee is a good way to allow a deserving client to get a lawyer.
 The arrangement allows the client to get a lawyer working on the case without worrying about where the money will come from.